lipeng-chen/lipeng-chen.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Lipeng Chen"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am currently a tenure-track associate Professor in the School of Artificial Intelligence (SAI), Shanghai Jiao Tong University (SJTU).
+I am currently a tenure-track associate professor in the [School of Artificial Intelligence (SAI)](https://soai.sjtu.edu.cn/), Shanghai Jiao Tong University (SJTU).
+Previously, I was a senior research scientist at the [Tencent Robotics X](https://roboticsx.tencent.com/#/).
+Prior to that, I was a research associate advised by [Michael Mistry](http://homepages.inf.ed.ac.uk/mmistry/#projects) at the [Edinburgh Centre for Robotics](https://www.edinburgh-robotics.org/), University of Edinburgh.

-1 received my PhD degree from the Robotic Manipulation Lab, University of Leeds, advised by Prof. [Mehmet Dogar](https://eps.leeds.ac.uk/computing/staff/743/professor-mehmet-dogar) and Prof. [Anthony Cohn](https://eps.leeds.ac.uk/computing/staff/76/professor-anthony-tony-g-cohn-freng-flsw-ceng-citp)
+I received my PhD degree from the Robotic Manipulation Lab, University of Leeds, advised by Prof. [Mehmet Dogar](https://eps.leeds.ac.uk/computing/staff/743/professor-mehmet-dogar) and Prof. [Anthony Cohn](https://eps.leeds.ac.uk/computing/staff/76/professor-anthony-tony-g-cohn-freng-flsw-ceng-citp).

-I was a senior research scientist at the [Tencent Robotics X](https://roboticsx.tencent.com/#/).
+ I received my PhD degree from the Nanyang Technological University.
+I have been focusing on tackling large-scale decision making problems in robotics that involve complex environments, uncertainties and long-term planning.
+My research interests include robot motion planning, decision making, robot learning, parallel computing, and their applications to autonomous driving in crowded environments.
+My goal is to enable robots to seamlessly interact with humans in crowded, chaotic environments and accomplish complex tasks.
+Please see this video for a 3-min introduction of my recent research, or see my research statement and CV for details.

-We are looking for talented PhD/master students, research assistants, interns, postdocs, engineers, and collaborators who have a strong interest and passion in robotics and embodied intelligence ([more details]()).
-Feel free to drop me an email.
+**Join us:** We are looking for talented PhD/master students, research assistants, interns, postdocs, engineers, and collaborators who have a strong interest and passion in robotics and embodied intelligence ([more details]()).
+If you are interested in working with us, please feel free to drop me an email.

 ## Research Interests